 Walking holidays on the Greek island of Kalymnos are popular due to the excellent paved path from Pothia to the fjord valley of Vathi.

-Rhodes is also a good choice for a walking holiday on your Greece tour, as there are many churches, mosques, hilltop chapels and a synagogue along the way.
+Rhodes is also a good choice for a walking holiday, as there are many churches, mosques, hilltop chapels and a synagogue along the way.
 Many of the paths are pebbled, so wear suitable hiking footwear.